-Nigeria: Fashola Tackles Senator - Warns Against Trivialising Issues Raised On 2017 Budget - AllAfrica.com — Nigeria Today
+Budget: Fashola Criticises Goje, Says Issues Raised Shouldn't be Trivialized - CHANNELS TELEVISION — Nigeria Today

 |

-The Minister of Power, Works and Housing, Babatunde Fashola, on Thursday said it was regrettable that the Senate Committee Chairman on Appropriation, Danjuma Goje, would seek to trivialize the issues he raised about the unilateral slashing of the …
+The Minister of Power, Works and Housing, Mr Babatunde Fashola (SAN), has criticised the Chairman of the Senate Committee on Appropriation, Senator Danjuma Goje, for his comments concerning complaints the minister made about the input of the …

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.